 The internet provides us with everything we could possibly want, only a few clicks or taps away.
 This sheer amount of stuff causes us problems though: faced with a seemingly infinite amount of choice, where should we focus our attention?

 A great example of this is Spotify.
-I remember when I first used the service, in its very basic interface days and with all this music at my fingertips, I often stalled at the search box not knowing what to look for.
+When I first used the service, knowing I had masses of music at my fingertips, I often stalled at the search box not knowing what to look for.
 And this was in 2009 when there was a tiny fraction of what’s on there now.

 Canopy is a site where users recommend items (grouping them in collections) and the user can then go and buy them on Amazon.
 The site makes its money from Amazon affiliate links in a canny but simple business model.

-The star of each result or listing is the image.
+The star of each result or listing is the product image.
 It’s exactly the same image as on Amazon for each product but they’ve managed to make it look much more important just by sitting it in more white space, so it isn’t jammed up against the next one.

 The price itself suggests curation too.
 Rather than offering a prevalence of options like Amazon (their price, used & new price, Kindle price etc) there is just one.
 It’s not trying to compete for the lowest rate.
 They’ve also rounded the price to the nearest dollar, which helps it feel more human-friendly, as people tend to find rounded prices more trustworthy.

 Underneath each product photo, Canopy shows small images of the users who have recommended that product.
-This instantly humanises it over the generic star ratings of Amazon and makes it feel more personal.
+This is a clear difference to the generic star ratings of Amazon and makes it feel more personal.

 All curation grows until it requires search.
 All search grows until it requires curation.

 Curation works best when it is at a small scale but after a certain point it becomes too unwieldy to equally present all your products.
 Even Canopy already has a search function and it will be interesting to see if, as the number of products on there grows, they feel the need to add more details or filters to the results screen.